norrisaftcc/norrisaftcc.github.io/dr_norris/making_of.md

 5. Memorial contribution information
 6. Final review and refinement

+## Publishing the memorial

+While the document can be provided to a third party for publication, Github Pages is a free option that is easily approachable.

 ## Final Notes

 Remember that this is a collaborative process between you, the AI, and family members.
 Take time to reflect on each addition and modification.
 The goal is to create a dignified, warm, and accurate memorial that truly celebrates the person's life and legacy.